Tropico 4: Factions

 Capitalists are the wealthy and enterprising people of the island.
-Naturally, their agenda pits them against the communists.
-They respect a low crime rate, charging for housing, and having a diverse and competitive economy.
+Naturally, their agenda pits them against the Communists.
+They desire a low crime rate, charging money for housing, and a diverse and competitive economy.
 They are led by Antonio Lopez, a wealthy opportunist who promotes the sale of dangerous products and even sells firearms to the rebels for a quick buck.
-If the Capitalists' demands are not being met, they will resort to thievery to make money and will steal a portion of all income, mainly from exports.
+If the Capitalists' demands are not met, they will resort to thievery to make money and will steal a portion of all income, mainly from exports.